ibrahimfarukdogan/StudyProjectNetCore/README.md

 Then in sql server 2022, You right click to backend and from the menu you click: Tasks->Restore->Database and select the BackendDb.bak from the list

 Lastly project frontend ui taken from here: https://www.figma.com/design/zxDkWjnvqt5MsuCeiz7d89/Consulting-Webflow-Website-Template-(Community)-(Copy)?node-id=1-5

+When it comes to using the website, you can navigate with navbar, also other pages are in the "pages" tab at the navbar.
+You can click item images to go into their detail pages as well for the blogs/services/casestudy/teams pages. for logging in, we can use members table's values to login.
+For example you can use email as: "mail1@mail.com" , and for the password area: "password".
+This will take you into a basic admin page where you can toggle alternative home/footer/navbar elements.